BlueContext/Domus/content/recipes/starters/crab-and-pork-springrolls.md

   main:
     parent: starters
 title: Crab & Pork Spring Rolls
+serves: Serves 12
+summary: These are a bit of a project, but you’ll be astonished at how good they are!
+The pork is critical in these crisp little rolls — the pork fat brings all of the other flavors together and provides an intensity and tenderness to the delicate crab.
+Don’t skip the pungent, kicky dipping sauce; it’s key to the flavor profile of this dish.
+This recipe can easily be halved.
 categories:
 - Hors d'oeuvres
 - Crab
 - Vietnamese
 ---
-*Serves 12*

-## Introduction
-These are a bit of a project, but you’ll be astonished at how good they are!
-The pork is critical in these crisp little rolls — the pork fat brings all of the other flavors together and provides an intensity and tenderness to the delicate crab.
-Don’t skip the pungent, kicky dipping sauce; it’s key to the flavor profile of this dish.
-This recipe can easily be halved.

-## Ingredients
+### Ingredients

 <div class="ingredient-list">